 Asamoah Gyan named partner to promote football talents in Africa ahead of AFCON

-TECNO, a prominent smartphone brand deeply rooted in Africa, proudly announces its official collaboration with Asamoah Gyan, who assumes the role of TECNO Ghana's Official CAF Experiencer.
+TECNO, a prominent smartphone brand deeply rooted in Africa, proudly announces its official collaboration with Asamoah Gyan, who assumes the role of TECNO Ghana's Official AFCON Experiencer.

 Recommended articles